-El Cosmico, Marfa, Texas
+El Cosmico in Marfa, West Texas

 Slip off the Interstate 10 freeway at the tiny town of Van Horn, Texas and start hurtling down south and you’ll soon start to feel like you’re departing from civilisation entirely.
 Continue toward the Mexico-US border and you’ll see that a 73-mile slab of tarmac actually ropes the tiny art town of Marfa into the motorist’s South-West road map.